khondep/Sentiment-Aura/README.md

 2. Allow microphone permissions when prompted
 3. Start speaking naturally
 4. Watch as:
-   - Your words appear in the transcript (bottom-left)
+   - Your words appear in the transcript (
-   - Keywords emerge with animations (top-right)
+   - Keywords emerge with animations
    - The particle field responds to your emotional tone
    - Colors and movement patterns shift with sentiment